 Netflix (NFLX)

-Netflix piques our interest.
-It not only produces heaps of cash but also has improved its profitability, showing its quality is rising.― StockStory Analyst Team
+Netflix is intriguing.
+It’s not only a cash cow but also has increased its profitability, showing its fundamentals are improving.― StockStory Analyst Team

 1. News